 Parish and Town Councils have the power to precept (tax) their residents to support their operations and to carry out local projects.
 In Melton the budget for the forthcoming year (April to March) is normally discussed and finalised at the January meeting when the precept for the following year is set.
 The precept is collected by the local authority as part of the Council Tax.
 The Parish Council also receives Community Infrastructure Levy (CIL) payments.

 Members of the public may attend Parish Council meetings and the arrangement in Melton is that they are given an opportunity to talk on any matter on the agenda in Public Time.
 The public may not speak whilst the formal business of the council is being conducted, unless invited to do so by the Chair.
 The minutes of each meeting are adopted (with or without amendment) at the next council meeting and then published on the website.

-Every year the Parish Council facilitates the Annual Parish Meeting.
-Minutes from the 2019 meeting.
+Every year the Parish Council facilitates the Annual Parish Meeting:

-This PDF contains a map showing Melton Parish boundaries.
+This PDF contains a map showing Melton Parish boundary.